que-rb/que/README.md

 Que is a queue for Ruby and PostgreSQL that manages jobs using [advisory locks](http://www.postgresql.org/docs/current/static/explicit-locking.html#ADVISORY-LOCKS), which gives it several advantages over other RDBMS-backed queues:

 * **Concurrency** - Workers don't block each other when trying to lock jobs, as often occurs with "SELECT FOR UPDATE"-style locking.
 This allows for very high throughput with a large number of workers.
 * **Efficiency** - Locks are held in memory, so locking a job doesn't incur a disk write.
-These first two points are what limit performance with other queues - all workers trying to lock jobs have to wait behind one that's persisting its UPDATE on a locked_at column to disk (and the disks of however many other servers your database is replicating to).
+These first two points are what limit performance with other queues - all workers trying to lock jobs have to wait behind one that's persisting its UPDATE on a locked_at column to disk (and the disks of however many other servers your database is synchronously replicating to).
 Under heavy load, Que's bottleneck is CPU, not I/O.
 * **Safety** - If a Ruby process dies, the jobs it is working won't be lost, or left in a locked or ambiguous state - they immediately become available for any other worker to pick up.

 Additionally, there are the general benefits of storing jobs in Postgres, alongside the rest of your data, rather than in Redis or a dedicated queue: